 The airline industry took a major hit in 2020 as the pandemic-related travel restrictions affected all companies around the world.
-Yet, as time passed, the world regained hope that the pandemic will be over sooner rather than later as vaccination programs are undergoing.
-This article introduces the reader to the airline and the aviation industry, highlighting the best airline shares with positive prospects in 2021 and beyond.
+Yet, as time passed, the world has gradually regained hope that the pandemic is over sooner rather than later due to worldwide vaccination programs.
+This article introduces you to the airline industry, highlighting the best airline shares with positive prospects this year and beyond.

 Overview of the Airline Companies